 Note: they ran out of both ravioli and chicken options so if you have a preference or dietary restrictions I suggest selecting your meal in advance.
 VIA Rail accommodates a variety of diets.
 You can select your preference upon booking your ticket.

 Despite the subtle differences between economy and business class, I enjoyed my trip and would recommend upgrading if the price is right.
-This means booking in advance or scooping up a seat when cheaper economy seats are gone or comparable.
+Similar to my VIA Rail Sleeper Class Plus trip. this means booking in advance or scooping up a seat when cheaper economy seats are gone or comparable.
 The hot meal and included beverages make for an already enjoyable way to travel that much better.
 On my return trip in economy, I did miss the beverage service.
 Still, although the ride itself was very crowded, it was still comfortable.

 Last, VIA Rail is rolling out new trains and the business class cars look amazing.
 I hope to check them out soon.
 If anyone takes one, let me know what you think!